nickcoffey/Design/README.md

 (CHANGES TO BE MADE)

-1. Adding margin to bid
-2. Allowing itemized list to be made for bid form
-3. Re-activate material and labor remove button in add pop-ups
+1. Re-activate material and labor remove button in add pop-ups

 <!-- 1.
 Make equipment, bid equipment, and job equipment tables